Galaxy Tab S6 Lite gets One UI 3.1, Samsung DeX support

-New Delhi, March 15 (IANS) Samsung has released the One UI 3.1, the latest version of its custom Android skin update, for the Galaxy Tab S6 Lite.
+New Delhi: Samsung has released the One UI 3.1, the latest version of its custom Android skin update, for the Galaxy Tab S6 Lite.

 The update brought a refreshed UI design and various other features to the mid-range tablet.